burrevedika/calculator1/README.md

 # calculator1
-I have developed this calculator website using HTML and CSS.
+I have developed this calculator website using HTML ,CSS and JS